In honour of bowel cancer awareness month in June this week’s theme is gut health.

 Your ‘gut microbiome’ is made up of the trillions of microorganisms and their genetic material that live in your intestinal tract.
 These microorganisms, mainly comprising bacteria, are involved in functions critical to your health and wellbeing.
 These bacteria live in your digestive system and they play a key role in digesting food you eat, and they help with absorbing and synthesising nutrients too.
 Gut bugs are involved in many other important processes that extend beyond your gut, including your metabolism, body weight, and immune regulation, as well as your brain functions and mood.
 They will influence our likelihood of obesity, our risk of developing cancer or diabetes.
 Even our personalities.

-This month I will focus on how to maximise a happy gut that will also promote a happy mind, a happy body and what foods to focus on.
+This week let’s focus on how to maximise a happy gut that will also promote a happy mind, a happy body and what foods to focus on.
 We are so connected and the body works synergistically not in isolation.

 The brain and the gut are therefore connected and by promoting a healthy gut you are simultaneously working on promoting a healthy and happier mindset.